lbo462/course-notes/arm/arm.md

 The EMM protocol, such as RRC is a connected protocol.
 It is the layer just above RRC, same level as IP or the Voice protocol.
 This layer and all the ones above defines the **non-access stratum** while the belows layers are the **access stratum**.

+> The access stratum protocols are handled by the RAN while the non-access stratum protocols runs on the CN.

 The above layers can be **SMS** (*Short Media Service*), **SM** (*Session Management*), **SS** (*Supplementary Source*) or [**CC** (*Call Control*)](#cc--call-control).